hnguy028/GamePrototype-01/README.md

 Implement Attack and Defend Sprite Motion

-Dynamic Character Collision Points in a List / Array Character Size Transformation
+Character Size Transformation

 Implement Window Resize (Possibly just static and predefined sizes in options menu)

 Bugs
-Collision Detection is a little off -- revamp entire collision system Maps are rendered with non visible tiles from the adjacent rooms Need to clean up variables and images that are not used Player class methods don't require reference to a world object ??? (only a surface to draw on?)
+Need to clean up variables and images that are not used Player class methods don't require reference to a world object ??? (only a surface to draw on?)
 Updates are a little laggy --> need to speed up game loop